How to solve the crisis of science

 As scientists compete more fiercely with one another for funding, journal covers and recognition, the pressure to stick to ‘safe’ mainstream research has increased, leaving less time for activities that are integral to scientific inquiry – like being more curious and creative, and pursuing riskier research ideas.

-Last month, the growing preoccupation of prestige – even celebrity – in science was also the subject of an interview in The Guardian with Swiss Federal Institute of Technology Lausanne (EPFL) immunologist Bruno Lemaitre.
+Last month, the growing preoccupation of prestige – even celebrity – in science was also the subject of an interview in The Guardianexternal link with Swiss Federal Institute of Technology Lausanne (EPFLexternal link) immunologist Bruno Lemaitre.

 But Tanner says that the modern obsession with pay and prestige misses the point of good science altogether, placing the emphasis on the individual rather than the scientific community and the good of society at large.